Zach: In case you didn't like the tickets. All girls like ponies.

 In reality, some girls like ponies.
-In TV Land, all girls like ponies.note (Except the ones who like ballet.
-Sometimes.)Especially the Spoiled Brats.
+In TV Land, all girls (tomboy and girly girl alike) like ponies.
+Especially the Spoiled Brats.
 This especially applies to girls who are young enough to be in the Princess Phase.

-One of those odious car commercials that came out in the US Christmas 2008 had a little girl berating her adult self for thinking a new car was a better present than the pony she got when she was seven, that made her scream so loud the neighbors came over, and made the girl next door sickly jealous.
+- One of those odious car commercials that came out in the US Christmas 2008 had a little girl berating her adult self for thinking a new car was a better present than the pony she got when she was seven, that made her scream so loud the neighbors came over, and made the girl next door sickly jealous.

-A Verizon commercial where three older girls are suggested to have each got what they actually wanted for Christmas, and one of them asked for a pony (the others?
+- A Verizon commercial where three older girls are suggested to have each got what they actually wanted for Christmas, and one of them asked for a pony (the others?
 Cell phones).
 Turns out it wasn't such a great gift after all.

-A radio ad tells the tale of a father who couldn't afford a new car for his daughter's Sweet Sixteen — so he got her a pony to ride everywhere instead.
+- A radio ad tells the tale of a father who couldn't afford a new car for his daughter's Sweet Sixteen — so he got her a pony to ride everywhere instead.

-When Cracker Jack introduced a bigger size bag for their product, the advertising played up the size of the bag to mythic proportions: A guy bringing home a bag tied to the roof of his car can't fit it in his garage, a guy buying Cracker Jack at a baseball game gets crushed by a flying bag, etc. The prize inside also got scaled up; guess what a young girl gets inside her Cracker Jack bag?
+- When Cracker Jack introduced a bigger size bag for their product, the advertising played up the size of the bag to mythic proportions: A guy bringing home a bag tied to the roof of his car can't fit it in his garage, a guy buying Cracker Jack at a baseball game gets crushed by a flying bag, etc. The prize inside also got scaled up; guess what a young girl gets inside her Cracker Jack bag?
 That's right: